OpenSeizureDetector/Garmin_SD/README.md

 # Build Instructions
 Clone this repository.
-Change to the watch app directory. execute ./mb_runner.sh buid   (requires the Garmin SDK to be installed).
+Change to the watch app directory. execute ./mb_runner.sh build   (requires the Garmin SDK to be installed).

 It should generate a GarminSD.pkg file.